Weakfish in Connecticut: The Comeback Story and How to Catch Them

 Connecticut weakfish regulations reflect the conservation status of the species.
 As of 2026:

-Given the stock recovery status, catch-and-release is strongly encouraged for any weakfish caught in CT waters.
-These fish are part of a rebuilding population โ releasing them matters.
+Given where the stock stands, catch-and-release is strongly encouraged for any weakfish caught in CT.
+These fish are part of a rebuilding population and releasing them matters.
+The ASMFC updates weakfish management annually.
+Current CT regulations are available at ct.gov/deep under marine fisheries — verify before you go, because the rules change.